Photo Credit: Sandra

 Do you feel like you are always second best?
 All the neighborhood kids could care less about what you have to say.
 Especially since they’re glued to every word and every joke your elder sister has to say.
 Even if the joke isn’t that funny to you, after all she was just your older sister.
 However, not everyone saw it that way.
 So you spend most of your time with a sea of people, but you feel completely alone.

 Dear Middle Child: You Are Not Alone

 When my younger sister came along; she quickly became the “favorite” because she was undeniably so cute.
 She had such a sweet and angelic voice.
 I mean only a fool would associate less than perfect words to describe her.

 I was sandwiched in between perfection.
 For a long time, I struggled to fit in.
-I never really fit in anywhere in school, and I wasn’t the cool kid, nor was I on the cheerleading squad or considered the bookworm (although, I did get amazing grades).
+I never really fit in anywhere in school, and I wasn’t the cool kid; nor was I on the cheerleading squad or considered the bookworm (although, I did get amazing grades).
 Even when I sat with my group of friends, I never felt like I belonged.
 I didn’t fit anywhere.
-You begin to wonder: Am I just a void, just wasted space?
-Yes, I am sitting at the table surrounded by people; however, I wasn’t the “fan favorite.”
-I still had become the girl who just merely “tagged along.”
+While experiencing this you begin to wonder: Am I just a void, just wasted space?
+Yes, I was sitting at the table surrounded by people; however, I wasn’t the fan favorite.
+Instead, I became the girl who just merely “tagged along.”

 I was the mute.

 Dear Middle Child: You Have a Voice

 You see, I wasn’t that child still trying to make my voice heard, while fighting in the shadows of my sister and other people.
 However, I never allowed that girl to break free.
 Instead, I didn’t deal with the issue at hand.
 The problem I had only grew, allowing others to silence me.
 I allowed them to silence my voice.
 I didn’t think what I had to say was important.
 My voice became smaller and smaller.
 I didn’t know my worth.
 I barely knew who I was.